grafana/grafana-app-sdk/docs/custom-kinds/managing-multiple-versions.md

 # Managing Multiple Kind Versions

 There are two kinds of versions for a kind: a fixed version, such as `v1`, and a mutable, alpha or beta version, such as `v1alpha1`.
 When publishing a kind, be aware that you should never change the definition of a fixed version, as clients will rely on that kind version being constant when working with the API.
+For more details on kubernetes version conventions, see [Custom Resource Definitions Versions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/).

 ## Operators & Multiple Versions